 We can’t talk about building kickboxing strength without addressing the core.
 Every move made in kickboxing is generated in the center of the body.
 Every kick, punch and strike requires you to use your core muscles for strength, power and stabilization.
-So, it goes without saying (but I’m going to say it anyway), that kickboxing will yield a strong, sturdy and resilient core.
+So, it goes without saying (but I’m going to say it anyway), that if you compare your kickboxing before and after, you’ll find you’ve developed a much stronger, sturdier and more resilient core.
 If you keep the junk food to a minimum, your abs might even make an appearance.

 Classes: What to expect; should I take them?